 This technical article delves into the inner workings of ACUs, targeting developers and knowledge seekers eager to understand their hardware, software, and design intricacies.
 Whether you're involved in ACU development or seeking insights into automotive safety systems, we'll explore how these units integrate sensors, processors, and algorithms to protect passengers.
 At Embien, we specialize in custom such ECU solutions, helping OEMs meet stringent safety standards.

-The necessity of Airbag Control Units for passenger safety cannot be overstated, as they form the brain of airbag systems, deciding when and how to deploy life-saving cushions.
+The necessity of Airbag Control Units for passenger safety cannot be overstated, as they represent one of the most demanding Safety-Critical System Design challenges in automotive engineering — deciding in under 30 ms when and how to deploy life-saving cushions.
 According to the National Highway Traffic Safety Administration (NHTSA), frontal airbags have saved over 50,000 lives in the U.S. alone over the past 30 years.

 Recent data from the Insurance Institute for Highway Safety (IIHS) estimates that 4,330 lives were saved by frontal airbags in 2019, contributing to a cumulative total of 70,059 lives saved.
 In frontal crashes, these systems reduce driver fatalities by 29% and front-seat passenger fatalities (age 13 and older) by 32%.
 Globally, the impact is profound: The National Center for Statistics and Analysis reports 50,457 lives saved by frontal airbags from 1987 to 2017.